Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Methodology

 First of all, it is useful to introduce the following two derived quantities:

-where \(\sigma_8^2\) is the rms variance of clustering on spheres of \(8\,h^{-1}\,\mathrm{Mpc}\) radius; it effectively acts as a normalisation of \(P_{\rm lin}(k)\) at redshift zero.
+where \(\sigma_8^2\) is the rms variance of matter density fluctuations on spheres of \(8\,h^{-1}\,\mathrm{Mpc}\) radius; it effectively acts as a normalisation of \(P_{\rm lin}(k)\) at redshift zero.
 The definitions of \autoref{eq:bs8} and \autoref{eq:fs8} come from the consideration that, in a given redshift bin centred on \(\bar z\), the three quantities \(b\), \(f\), and \(\sigma_8\) are indistinguishable from each other in a measurement of the observed Fourier-space galaxy power spectrum

 where \(\mu=\hat{\bm r}\cdot\bm k/k\).

 To recast \autoref{eq:Cl} in terms of \(\bs\) and \(\fs\), we require that these two quantities vary slowly across the redshift bin.
 Such a condition can be easily satisfied when dealing with spectroscopic redshift accuracy, which allows (in theory) for almost arbitrarily narrow redshift bins.
 Then, we factorise \(\bs\) and \(\fs\) out of the integral in \autoref{eq:Delta_lk} and thus write